OFO323/BART12/README.md

 ```
 The web application should automatically pop-up afterwards with a few yellow warnings, which can be ignored.

-## Detailed Description of the Database Connection
+## Detailed Description of the Connections

 Our product contains 2 main connections that make it possible for the user to interact with the database.
 Each of the connections is of great importance as they make it possible for the user to be able to interact with the database in a convenient and easy-to-understand manner.